wds4/tribal-tapestry/essays/bookJustification/introduction/rules.md

 The Problematization of any unproblematic idea or concept is a virtue when in service to the tribal narrative fiction.

+A common pattern is to equivocate between the following two stances:
+- Of course X is true, and with very good justification.
+How can you be so blind to the justification?
+- Of course X is false.
+How can you make such an unjustified accusation?
+This is accomplished by alteration of the definition of X, i.e. equivocation.

 ## ?
 Rule

 The implicit or explicit advocacy of obediance to each of the above Rules (in the abstract) is a virtue, when in service to the tribal narrative fiction.